Huangshan: Physical description

-The area also is host to notable light effects, such as the renowned sunrises.
+The area is also host to notable light effects, such as the renowned sunrises.
 Watching the sunrise is considered a "mandatory" part of visiting the area.
 A phenomenon known as Buddha's Light (佛光 (fóguāng)) is also well-known and, on average, Buddha's Light only appears a couple of times per month.
 In addition, Huangshan has multiple hot springs, most of them located at the foot of the Purple Cloud Peak.
 The water stays at 42 °C (107.6 °F) all year, and has a high concentration of carbonates.
 The waters are said to help prevent skin, joint, and nerve illness.

 History

 Huangshan was formed approximately 100 million years ago and gained its unique rock formations in the Quaternary Glaciation.

 During the Qin dynasty, Huangshan was known as Yishan (Mount Yi).
 In 747 AD, its name was changed to Huangshan (Mount Huang) by imperial decree; the name is commonly thought to have been coined in honor of Huang Di (the Yellow Emperor), a legendary Chinese emperor and the mythological ancestor of the Han Chinese.
 One legend states that Huangshan was the location from which the Yellow Emperor ascended to Heaven.
 Another legend states that the Yellow Emperor "cultivated moral character and refined Pills of Immortality in the mountains, and in so doing gave the mountains his name.
 The first use of this name "Huangshan" often is attributed to Chinese poet Li Bai.
 Huangshan was fairly inaccessible and little-known in ancient times, but its change of name in 747 AD seems to have brought the area more attention; from then on, the area was visited frequently and many temples were built there.

 Huangshan is known for its stone steps, carved into the side of the mountain, of which there may be more than 60,000 throughout the area.
 The date at which work on the steps began is unknown, but they have been said to be more than 1,500 years old.

 Over the years, many scenic spots and physical features on the mountain have been named; many of the names have narratives behind them.
 For example, one legend tells of a man who did not believe the tales of Huangshan's beauty and went to the mountains to see them; almost immediately, he was converted to the same view.
-One of the peaks he is said to have visited was named Shixin (始信), roughly meaning "start to believe."
+One of the peaks he is said to have visited was named Shixin (始信), roughly meaning "start to believe".

 In 1982, Huangshan was declared a "site of scenic beauty and historic interest" by the State Council of China.
 It was named a UNESCO World Heritage Site in 1990 for its scenery and for its role as a habitat for rare and threatened species.
 Subsequently, certified as a National Geopark, and then as a regional geopark (Asia Pacific Geopark Network), it was admitted as a UNESCO Global Geopark in 2004.

 In 2002, Huangshan was named the "sister mountain" of Jungfrau in the Swiss Alps.